 He goes on to speak about how the elements of the landscape touched and moved him.
 The speaker is able to recall how the “morning mist” and “silver sun” felt on his skin and hair.
 Tolkien’s use of alliteration in this line should be noted as it increases the fluidity of the phrase.

 In the final couplet the speaker looks away from the past and into the future.
 He is imagining a time when he will no longer be alive.
 There will eventually be a “winter” he never sees the end of.
 The “spring” will arrive after he is dead.
 This is a dark and depressing line, but shows an even greater emphasis on nature and its marking of the days of his life.

-In the second stanza the speaker continues his focus on nature but adds in some greater specifics about his own life.
+In the second stanza, the speaker continues his focus on nature but adds in some greater specifics about his own life.
 He feels somewhat mournful over the days he has lost and will lose.
 There were a great number of “things” that he has not gotten to see.
 These things exist in,

 Every wood in every spring there is a different green.

 It is the various “green[s],” or landscapes of the world, the speaker regrets not being able to see.
-In the next couplet he casts his thoughts to the “people” who who were born before him and those who will outlive him.
+In the next couplet, he casts his thoughts to the “people” who were born before him and those who will outlive him.
 He feels jealously towards the future generations and the experiences they might have.
 They will “see a world that [he] shall never know.”

 In regards to the past, he is attempting to reconcile his own eventual death with the innumerable other deaths that occurred previously.
 He is not alone is missing out on the future.

 The final couplet brings the reader into the speaker’s present moment.
-Although he spends time thinking about both the past and future, it is the present which always captures his attention.
+Although he spends time thinking about both the past and future, it is the present that always captures his attention.
 His thoughts are broken up by the sound of “returning feet and voices at the door.”
 The friends, family, and acquaintances he has now are more important to him than any speculation, or grief, over his future.